edupinhata/codeInterview/Interviews/Python/Junior/README.md

 ### **<u>Languages</u>**

-You can choose one of the following languages to solve the problems:
+You can choose one of the following languages to solve the implementation problems:

 - Java
 - Python
 - C
 - C++
 - C#
-- Javascript (Node)
+- Javascript

 There is no extra points for an specific language, so use the one you feel more